+- Chairman's Statement

-Chairman's Statement - Letter from the CEO
+- Letter from the CEO

+- 2020 2030: The Decade of Action

 - Product and Patiens

 - Processes

 - Global Value Chain

-- Corporate Citizenship
+Corporate Citizenship

-The Group is implementing a comprehensive plan of action to actively and positively contribute to the European and International Agenda.
+05 Annexes The Group is implementing a comprehensive plan of action to actively and positively contribute to the European and International Agenda.
 The main initiatives that ran in 2020 are described below.